bennettslin/yearlings_bobtail_app/ENTRANCE_NOTES.md

     * for song change, timeout after final song selection sets to true
 * isSceneChangeDone
     * didSceneExit and isSceneScrollComplete in entrance reducer sets to true
+* sceneSongIndex, sceneSceneIndex
+    * isSongChangeDone and isSceneChangeDone set to selected indices

 ## Song change
 * song change sets all to false